- Possess knowledge and understanding of substantive and procedural law;

 - Criminal Law

-The First-Year Legal Writing and Appellate Advocacy Program has two components.
-During the Fall Semester, all first-year students participate in a research & writing seminar, in which they learn to analyze complex legal questions, research the law, and develop professional legal writing skills.
+The First-Year Lawyering Program has three components.
+During the fall semester, all first-year students participate in a research & writing seminar, in which they learn to analyze complex legal questions, research the law, and develop professional legal writing skills.
 In the spring, first-year students put these skills into action by participating in the J. Newton Esdaile Appellate Moot Court Program, in which they conduct research, draft a brief, and present a case in oral argument before a panel of judges made up of faculty, lawyers, and students.
+Throughout the year, students participate in lawyering skills simulation exercises to build their skills in preparation for the Esdaile Moot Court, as well as for legal practice.
+And, the third component of the Lawyering Program is the one-week intensive Lawyering Lab, held during Intermission.

 Second- and Third-Year Requirements